ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

           cluster_address = 10.1.1.1:8201   # <-- Listen for cluster-based communication
         }
         ```
   - `cluster_addr`
     - The URL that the node will hand out for cluster for request forwarding.
     - Example: For active server node (server1)
       - ```hcl
         cluster_addr = "https://server1:8201"  # <-- URL for cluster communication coming in
         ```
   - `api_addr`
     - URL that that the node hands out for cluster for vault client request forwarding
     - Example: For standby server node (server2)
       - ```hcl
         api_addr = "https://server2:8200"      # <-- URL for API requests to Vault server
         ```
 - Client request handling
-  1. Request Forwarding (default)
+  1. **Request Forwarding (default)**
      - Client talks to standby server (or any available server)
-      - The standby server talks to active server in the background
+     - The standby server talks to active (leader) server in the background
+     - The standby server responds to client
      - Client never knows that the request has been internally forwarded to active node
-  2. Client Redirection
+  2. **Client Redirection**
      - Client request is redirected to the active node
      - Client talks directly to active node directly
-  3. Load Balancer
+  3. **Load Balancer**
      - Client sends request to load balancer, load balancer resolves the request to the active node
      - **HashiCorp recommends not use a load balancer**

 ### Vault Replication